 - Direct care staff

-Both entry and career-level positions with Department of Defense programs can be found at:
+Apply today.
+Full-day, part-time, hourly and even 24/7 care positions with DOD programs can be found at:

 Skills you need to succeed as a child and youth development staff member

-If you’re considering a career field in early care and education or youth development, ask yourself these questions to see if you’d fit the qualifications for many entry and management-level positions.
+If you’re considering a career in early care and education or youth development, these questions can help you determine if you’d fit the qualifications for many entry and management-level positions:

 - Do you have formal early childhood education or youth development training or certifications?
 Most employers request candidates have at least a GED/high school diploma.
-Having an associate’s or bachelor’s degree in child development, education, psychology, social work, youth development, or physical education can set your application apart from others.
-Child care-related certifications like the Child Development Associate, or CDA, or the Child Care Professional, or CCP, credentials may also increase your employability, as do basic first aid and CPR certifications.
+Having an associate or bachelor’s degree in child development, education, psychology, social work, youth development or physical education can set your application apart from others.
+Child care-related certifications like the Child Development Associate, or CDA, or the Child Care Professional, or CCP, may also increase your employability.
+Basic first aid and CPR certifications are also valuable skills.

 - Are you looking for a rewarding, meaningful career?
 Few careers offer the chance to directly support military children and youth, offering them the foundation they need to succeed as adults.
 If you enjoy a challenge and are passionate about working with children and youth, this job opportunity is for you.